“Noah was a righteous man, blameless among the people of his time.”

 Swipe to read

-Noah lived in a time that God decided to destroy earth with flood, because there was a lot of evil going on on the face of earth.
-He was 600 years when it flooded, and the only people who were saved were Noah and his family.
-They obeyed God's instruction to build an ark and take with them two kinds of every animal.
+Noah lived in a time that God decided to destroy the earth with flood, because there was a lot of evil going on on the face of the earth.
+He was 600 years when the flood came, and the only people who were saved were Noah and his family.
+They obeyed God’s instruction to build an ark and take with them two kinds of every animal.

 God instructed Noah to build an ark from gopher wood.
 He obeyed and trusted God, so together with his three sons, they built the ark just according to the dimensions given to him by God.